get-net/http/README.md

 to your `app_dir` option.

-The controller module may also return a function instead of a table, in that case just make sure your `example.lua` module returns the handler itself and drop the operationId from operation object schema.
+The controller module may also return a function instead of a table, in that case just make sure your `example.lua` module returns the function and drop the operationId from operation object schema.

 Note that the module maps only the first tag of the list, every other tag would be ignored.